Program Background

 Program Structure

-Participants receive at least 18 hours of formal language instruction per week.
-Extracurricular activities are designed to supplement the formal curriculum, including regular one-on-one sessions with instructors, regular conversation practice with local language partners, and hands-on cultural activities and excursions to historic sites.
+Formal classroom language instruction is provided for a minimum of 18 hours per week.
+Extracurricular activities include regular one-on-one sessions with instructors, conversation practice with local language partners, and hands-on cultural activities and excursions to historic sites.

 Program Benefits